NAME AND LOCATION OF CORPORATION

 Section 1.
 Qualification.
 Membership in this organization shall be limited to persons, partnerships and corporations engaged in the flexible sheet membrane roof industry within North America.
 Membership shall not include any of the above whose primary business is installation.
 Policies governing the granting of membership shall be determined by the Board of Directors (hereafter the “Board”).
 All petitioning applicants will be assessed on their alignment with the organization’s purposes as stated in Article II.

 Section 2.
-Voting Membership. (a) Regular voting membership in this organization shall be limited to persons, partnerships and corporations that manufacture or market flexible sheet membrane roof systems, but not including independent manufacturers’ representatives or distributors; and (b) Associate voting membership in this organization shall be limited to persons, partnerships and corporations that manufacture and/or market raw materials, components, accessories, tools or equipment used in or for the flexible sheet membrane roof systems industry.
+Voting Membership. (a) Regular voting membership in this organization shall be limited to persons, partnerships, corporations and other forms of business entities that manufacture or market flexible sheet membrane roof systems, but not including independent manufacturers’ representatives or distributors; and (b) Associate voting membership in this organization shall be limited to persons, partnerships, corporations and other forms of business entities that manufacture and/or market raw materials, components, accessories, tools or equipment used in or for the flexible sheet membrane roof systems industry.

 Section 3.
 Non-Voting Membership.
 Members of the following membership classes shall have no vote at any Annual or Special Meeting of the membership, nor shall they be eligible to be an Officer in the organization.
-However, such non-voting Members may serve on task forces or committees.
+However, such non-voting Members may serve on task forces or committees and vote on task force and committee matters.
 Such non-voting Members may be elected as Associate Directors to the Board with the right to vote as a Director. (a) Affiliate Membership.
-Affiliate membership shall be limited to persons, partnerships and corporations whose primary business is professional roof consulting (such as RCI members with RRC certification), roofing industry architects (such as AIA members), those who specify (such as CSI members with CDT certification), independent testing professionals and other entities (such as those ISO 17025-accredited by IAS), and other professional and accredited consultants in and for the flexible sheet membrane roof systems industry. (b) Honorary Membership.
-Honorary membership, without voting rights, may be conferred upon any individual interested in the flexible sheet membrane roof systems industry whose past experience in, or service to, the industry, or other special qualification, justifies election at such time and under such terms as the Board shall determine.
+Affiliate membership shall be limited to persons, partnerships, corporations, and other business entities whose primary business is professional roof consulting (such as IIBEC members with RRC certification), roofing industry architects (such as AIA members), those who specify (such as CSI members with CDT certification), independent testing professionals and other entities (such as those ISO 17025-accredited by IAS), and other professional and accredited consultants in and for the flexible sheet membrane roof systems industry. (b) Honorary Membership.
+Honorary membership, without voting rights, may be conferred upon any individual interested in the flexible sheet membrane roof systems industry whose experience in, or service to, the industry, or other special qualification, justifies election at such time and under such terms as the Board shall determine.

 Section 4.
 Application for and Admission to Membership.
 All applicants for membership shall complete and sign a form of application and shall submit the application to the principal office of the organization.
 Such applications shall include an agreement by the applicant to abide by the organization’s current Bylaws and to pay all duly levied dues and assessments accompanied by payment of the initial fees and dues.
 Membership shall be granted if the applicant is found to be qualified for membership by a majority vote of those Board members present and voting at any meeting of the Board.